Q: Does every student vehicle on campus need a permit?

 Q: Where can visitors park?

-A: The main visitor parking lot is located in the Olin parking lot at the corner of Russell Street and North Bardwell Street.
+A: The main visitor parking lot is located in the Olin parking lot at the corner of Russell Street and North Bardwell Street, and that is where overnight guests are directed to park.
 For additional visitor parking spaces, please refer to the Bates campus map.

 Q: How much does an overnight Visitor parking permit cost?